polyfy/polylith/readme.md

 ```
 <img src="images/realworld-deps-interface.png" width="30%">

-..it lists all interfaces it uses and also for that brick.
+..it lists all interfaces it uses and also what bricks that depend on it.

 ## Libraries